What is the difference between refugees and asylum seekers?

 - Write a short description of the situation of one of the children in the photo.
 Try to imagine where he/she has come from, what is their relationship to other people in the photo, what they have been through to get to this point, and why they might have left their home countries.

-- Share your story with your neighbour, as well as the words from your tag cloud.
+- Share your story with your neighbour, as well as the words from your word cloud.
 Discuss how difficult or easy you each found the task of putting yourself in the shoes of the children on the boat.

 - Investigate the Refugee Council of Australia website.